Olympus medical business too big to fail

 Cash-rich camera and printer-maker Canon Inc (7751.T) has been keen on expanding its presence in healthcare, but has dismissed the prospect of buying Olympus.
 Analysts, though, expect it may want to cherry pick assets at a later stage.

-Olympus spent half a century building up its endoscope business to the point where it makes about 70 billion yen in operating profit, with profit margins of 19 percent.
+Olympus spent half a century building up its endoscope business to the point where it makes about 70 billion yen ($900 million) in operating profit, with profit margins of 19 percent.

 It far outweighs the 15 billion yen in losses from Olympus's older camera division and is so important for hospitals and medical specialists that some Olympus customers cannot imagine the company's owners or creditors would allow it to be harmed.